joshstrange/docker-gmvault/README.md

   \ sync your@example.com
 ```

+What the above says is this:

+* set the `DB_DIR` environment variable to `/mnt/gmvault`
+* mount the `/tmp/backup` dir on the host on `/mnt/gmvault` in the container

+your email backup will be in `/tmp/backup` on your local machine

 any options passed at the end of the `docker run` command will be passed on to
 gmvault.